-Walmart operates many successful businesses around the globe, and its competitors are both big and small.
+Walmart, with over 11,443 Walmart stores worldwide, operates many successful businesses around the globe, and its competitors are both big and small.
 There are over 5800 companies in Walmart’s industry.
 So, it’s essential to identify their competitors as early as possible.

 The process of identifying these companies is known as competitive intelligence analysis.
 To help you with this process, I have compiled a list of the top 20 similar Walmart companies and the strategies you could use to identify other potential competitors.